acjr1910/practice-python/README.md

-# Data Structures and Algorithms in Python by Michael T. Goodrich
+# Data Structures and Algorithms in Python

-- Chapter 01 - Reading